coderefinery/manuals/instructor-intro.md

 # Instructor introduction

-This page gives general instructor and expert helper introduction material.
-These people are responsible for more than one breakout room, and have to have an overview of more of the course.
-In short, if you want to take the next step in CodeRefinery, this is the place to start.
+This page gives general instructor information: the starting point on your journey.

 ## What's it like as an instructor?